 Related videos:

-Aware of the difference between announcing a free agent and promising players under contract with another club, Riquelme resorted to a personal notarial guarantee: if he fails to fulfill any of his promises, he will pay 100% of the fees for the 100,000 members of Real Madrid for an entire season.
+Aware of the difference between announcing a free agent and promising players who are under contract with another club, Riquelme resorted to a personal notarial guarantee: if he fails to fulfill any of his promises, he will pay 100% of the fees for the 100,000 members of Real Madrid for an entire season.

 Riquelme's candidacy also includes Raúl González as sporting director and Fernando Hierro in charge of the youth academy, although the name of their coach was not revealed that night; he promised to announce it on Friday or Saturday, describing him as "without a doubt the one everyone wants to coach Real Madrid."